dummy-team/dummy/README.md

 If you find any caveats using it or have suggestions to improve the tool we gladly accept [Pull Requests](https://github.com/dummy-team/dummy/tree/master/CONTRIBUTING.md#submitting-a-pull-request) and [issues](https://github.com/dummy-team/dummy/issues).

 # Thanks
-Thanks to Stéphanie who crafted such a nice logo !
+Thanks to Stéphanie Dragon who crafted such a nice logo !